jbro/shedheater2000/README.md

 I've built it because the original controller didn't work as it was supposed to.
 So I figured out how the "motherboard" works, and made a new controller for it using an ESP8266.

 The new controller implements a very simple hysteresis based temperature control, which should keep my shed above freezing during winter.
+It also has the option to run the fan for a scheduled time, to help distribute the air around the shed.

 ## Hardware